Phillipsburg High School (New Jersey)

-Phillipsburg High School is a comprehensive, four-year public high school located in Phillipsburg, in Warren County, New Jersey, United States.
+Phillipsburg High School is a comprehensive, four-year public high school located in Phillipsburg, in Warren County, in the U.S. state of New Jersey.
+Because of the town's proximity to the border between New Jersey and Pennsylvania the school's nickname is the "Stateliners."
 The school was first established in 1871.
-For this reason, the school's nickname is the "Stateliners."
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 2000.

 The school is part of the Phillipsburg School District, one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.
 The district serves students from Phillipsburg and from five other municipalities: Alpha, Bloomsbury (in Hunterdon County), Greenwich Township, Lopatcong Township and Pohatcong Township, who attend as part of sending/receiving relationships.

-The site of the new Phillipsburg High School, which began construction in January 2014, is in Lopatcong Township.
+The site of the new Phillipsburg High School, which began construction in January 2014, is in Lopatcong Township, with the site of the old school converted for use as Phillipsburg Middle School.
 The three-story, 330000 sqft building, with more than double the floor space of the existing high school and a capacity to accommodate more than 2,100 students, was completed for the 2016–17 school year and was dedicated in September 2016 at ceremonies attended by Governor of New Jersey Chris Christie.
 Phillipsburg High School's enrollment had been in excess of the school's capacity.
 To compensate for this, the Phillipsburg School District purchased or leased 31 trailers.

-As of the 2021–22 school year, the school had an enrollment of 1,809 students and 133.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
-There were 429 students (23.7% of enrollment) eligible for free lunch and 36 (2.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,799 students and 139.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
+There were 512 students (28.5% of enrollment) eligible for free lunch and 93 (5.2% of students) eligible for reduced-cost lunch.

-Awards, recognition and rankings
+Rankings

 The school was the 183rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 215th in the state of 328 schools in 2012, after being ranked 276th in 2010 out of 322 schools listed.
 The magazine ranked the school 275th in 2008 out of 316 schools.
 The school was ranked 234th in the magazine's September 2006 issue, which surveyed 316 schools across the state.